XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 ItemDetails

-Required documentsGovernment-issued ID, SIN, proof of address
+Required documentsGovernment-issued photo ID, SIN, proof of address (utility bill or bank statement as needed)

 Opening procedure